HardisonCo/.github/international/barbados/bb-health/hms-nfo/index.md

 ## Integration Points

-This document outlines how HMS-NFO is integrated with bb_Health systems in Barbados.
+This document outlines how HMS-NFO is integrated with bb-health systems in Barbados.